-The university insists on humane and ethical treatment of all animals used in research and education, and adheres to all applicable federal, state, local and institutional laws and guidelines governing animal research.
-In addition, the University at Buffalo animal research facility is accredited by the American Association for Accreditation for Laboratory Animal Care (AAALAC), the gold standard of animal care, and thus exceeds what is required by law.
+The university insists on humane and ethical treatment of animals used in research and education.
+The University at Buffalo adheres to all applicable federal, state, local and institutional laws and guidelines governing animal research and is accredited by the American Association for Accreditation for Laboratory Animal Care (AAALAC), the gold standard of animal care - exceeding what is required by law.

-UB's Institutional Animal Care and Use Committee (IACUC) reviews every section of a research and/or teaching protocol that involves animals.
+UB's Institutional Animal Care and Use Committee (IACUC) reviews all section of a research and/or teaching protocol that involves animals.
 Federal and state statutes as well as the Public Health Service Animal Welfare Policy require that all research institutions establish an Institutional Animal Care and Use Committee (IACUC).
 Under these regulatory mandates, UB's IACUC is charged with the responsibility and authority for oversight of the proper care and use of all laboratory animals.

-UB's IACUC employs the use of Animal Welfare Regulations CFR, Title 9, Chapter 1, Subchapter A, Parts 1, 2 and 3 along with The Guide for the Care and Use of Laboratory Animals to assure the University is in compliance with all federal, state, and local regulations as well as University policy and Assurance to the Office for Laboratory Animal Welfare (OLAW).
+UB's IACUC employs the use of Animal Welfare Regulations CFR, Title 9, Chapter 1, Subchapter A, Parts 1, 2 and 3 along with The Guide for the Care and Use of Laboratory Animals to assure the University is in compliance with all federal, state, and local regulations, as well as, University policy and Assurance to the Office for Laboratory Animal Welfare (OLAW).

 The university provides extensive training and careful supervision of all personnel working with animals.
 The University's Animal Care Program and Laboratory Animal Facilities are fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC) International through a rigorous peer review process.
 AAALAC accreditation confirms to external organizations and the public – that UB provides quality, scientific validity and accountability in its use and care of animals in research.